AdarshJatti1947/Image-processing/README.md

-Go through the code to iuse the both algos efficiently
+Go through the code to use the both algos efficiently